Lattice Field Theories

 * Remark: It emphasizes the close connection with statistical mechanics; The strong coupling limit is equivalent to a high-T expansion.

-Random Lattices > s.a. dirac fields; ising model; spin models; lattice gauge theory; regge calculus.
+Random Lattices > s.a. chaotic systems; dirac fields; ising model; spin models; lattice gauge theory; regge calculus.

-* Idea: Build a lattice using the Voronoi construction on a uniformly random set of points in space; Can be done in Riemannian geometry, but not in Lorentzian geometry.
+* Idea: Build a lattice using the Voronoi construction on a uniformly random set of points; Can be done in Riemannian geometry, but not in Lorentzian geometry.

 * And localization: Simulation of diffusion processes shows that geometrical defects, sites with abnormally low or large connectivities, produce localization of eigenmodes.

-* And phase transitions: Some phase transitions observed in simulations with regular lattices are softened in random lattices (e.g., 10-state Potts model on 2D lattices), in other systems the critical behavior persists.
+* And phase transitions: Some phase transitions observed in simulations with regular lattices are softened in random lattices (e.g., the 10-state Potts model on 2D lattices), while in other systems the critical behavior persists.

-Other Types of Lattices > s.a. cell complex; fractal; graph; network; regge calculus; Tangle; tiling.
+Other Types of Lattices > s.a. cell complex; graph theory; lattice gauge theory [simplicial lattice]; network; regge calculus; Tangle; tiling.

 * Non-Abelian lattices: Ones with a non-Abelian symmetry group; For example, C60.